 Mastitis is an inflammation or infection of the breast where a duct has become blocked.
 This causes pain, swelling, and redness.
 In addition, a mother may experience fever and flu like symptoms.
 Should this occur, a visit to a health care provider is warranted as antibiotics may be necessary.
 Moreover, advice on how to care for the breast and the importance of continuing to breast feed from the effected breast will be provided.

 Thrush is a fungal infection that can affect the baby’s mouth and the mother’s nipples.
 The baby’s mouth may have white patches that are not easily wiped off and a mother’s nipples may become sore, red, itchy, and cracked.
 Should this occur a visit to a health care provider is warranted and an anti-fungal cream such as Nystatin that is safe for mother and baby can be prescribed.

 Sometimes there is nothing wrong with how a mother is breastfeeding.
 Instead the baby is crying because he or she is suffering from colic, which affects 20 percent of baby’s.
-No one knows what causes colic exactly but it is believe to be caused by a buildup of gas in the stomach causing pain.
+No one knows the exact causes colic, but it is believed to be caused by a buildup of gas in the stomach causing pain.
 The symptoms begin around two to three weeks of age, peak at six weeks of age, taper off at three to four months of age, and have generally run its course by five to six months of age.
-This is a trying time for most parents but a health care provider can reassure parents and suggest interventions that may help such as baby message, certain holds, and the avoidance of certain foods.
+This is a trying time for most parents, but a health care provider can reassure parents and suggest interventions that may help such as baby message, certain holds, and the avoidance of certain foods.